SanoScience/sim2real_with_Stable_Diffusion/README.md

 # sim2real_with_Stable_Diffusion

-This is official repository for "Minimal Data Requirement for Realistic Endoscopic Image Generation with Stable Diffusion".
+This is an official repository for *"Minimal Data Requirement for Realistic Endoscopic Image Generation with Stable Diffusion".*

 We divided the forkflow in 4 steps:
 1. Training